XaverianTeamRobotics/docs/docs/opencv/pipelines.md

 ```
 :::danger
 You **_MUST_** return `input` in the `processFrame` method.

+The `input` parameter is the image passed into the pipeline.
+The reason why we must return it is that images in
+OpenCV are stored in permanent memory.
+The variables we deal with are simply pointers to the image, kind of like
+pointers in C++.
+If we don't return the original image we received, OpenCV will not be able to access it and the
+pipeline will crash.
 :::

 The `init` method is optional, but `processFrame` is not.